kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

 - `robot_model`: Specifies the exact robot model.
 A list of supported models and their corresponding families is available in the `kuka_robot_descriptions` [README](https://github.com/kroshu/kuka_robot_descriptions?tab=readme-ov-file#what-data-is-verified)
 - `controller_ip`: The IP address of the **KUKA Line Interface (KLI)**
 - `driver_version`: Set this parameter to `eki_rsi`.
 If not set the plain RSI driver will be used.
+- `verify_robot_model`: If set to `true`, the driver will verify that the robot model the launch arguments match the configuration reported by the controller.

 For instance, to launch the driver for a KR 10 R1100-2 robot from the Agilus family, one could use the following command: